 You must arrange cremation through a licensed funeral director, who will obtain the required permits.
 The permit must state where you intend to store or scatter the remains.
 Usually, there is a required waiting period of 48 hours before cremation may occur.
 (Connecticut General Statutes § 19a-323.)

-For more information about cremation, including information on storing or scattering ashes, see the website of theFuneral Consumers Alliance.
+For more information about cremation, including information on storing or scattering ashes, see Burial & Cremation Laws in Connecticut.

-You can find local guides, consultants, and other resources to help with home funerals by visiting the Home Funeral Directory website.
-The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject, including a state-by-state overview.
+You can find out more about home funerals by visiting the National Home Funeral Alliance website.
+The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject.

 For more information about final arrangements and documenting your final wishes in advance, see Nolo’s section on Getting Your Affairs in Order.